Aura Revive Massage Gun Review

 Our Take on Performance:

-The Aura Revive massage gun is a reasonably powerful entry-level sports massager.
-You can apply decent pressure when you need to, and it quickly resumes percussions when stalled.
+In our Revive massage reviews, we found it to be a reasonably powerful entry-level massager.
+You can apply some pressure when needed, and it quickly resumes percussion when stalled.

 However, we still think the 9 mm stroke will feel vibrational and may be disappointing for users who were hoping for 12 mm—25% less than advertised.

-The exaggeration in percussions is also something to be aware of.
+The exaggeration in percussion is also something to be aware of.

-This isn’t a huge deal breaker since it’s within the acceptable range, but with the low amplitude and not-so-great maximum percussions, the gun won’t match the best massage guns on the market.
+This isn’t a huge deal breaker since it’s within the acceptable range, but with the low amplitude and not-so-great maximum percussions, the Aura Revive gun won’t match the best massage guns on the market.

 Noise

 Noise isn’t an issue here.
-The Aura Revive massage gun is a quiet sports massager.
+The Aura Revive is quiet, but not like the quietest massage guns we listed in another article.
 Its low amplitude helps to keep it hushed—high-amplitude sports massagers tend to be noisier.

 In terms of noise, Aura advertises 40 dB at the first speed and 60 dB for the highest speed gear.
 We think this is slightly understated.
 Our noise meter measured 52 dB and 65 dB.
-This is the normal noise range these days, and the noise will not be disturbing.
+This is slightly above the normal noise range these days, but the noise will not be too disruptive.

 We didn’t hear any significant rattling during our testing.
-We also noticed that very few vibrations are transferred to the holding hand during the operation of this heated massage gun, which is great!
+We also noticed that very few vibrations are transferred to the holding hand during the operation, which is great!

 Battery

 The extra modes, especially the heated massage gun mode, will expend more energy.
-The battery is non-removable.
+The battery is non-removable (there is no Aura Revive massage gun battery replacement), and an Aura Revive massage gun charger is included.

 You can check how much juice is left by looking at the color of the LED ring on the handle—it’s red when empty or nearly empty and green when fully charged.

-The Aura Revive massage gun costs $239.99 on FSAstore.com.
-This is less than the entry-level Theragun Prime but slightly higher for such a massage gun in 2023.
+The Aura Revive massage gun is available for $199.99 on FSAstore.com.
+This is less than the entry-level Theragun Prime, but slightly higher in terms of its capabilities.

 It’s undoubtedly the best FSA/HSA-eligible massage gun out there because no other gun offers the kind of features it offers in a single package.

-If we compare it to other FSA/HSA eligible sports massager, it has a greater price-value ratio.
-For instance, no other muscle massager has the heated massage gun mode.
+• If we compare it to other FSA/HSA eligible massage guns, it has a greater price-value ratio.

-However, if you take away the FSA/HSA factor, it rarely triumphs over other guns.
-There are cheaper and better alternatives out there.
+• However, if you take away the FSA/HSA factor, it rarely triumphs over other percussion massagers.
+There are more affordable and better alternatives available.
 See them below.

 Who Is This Heated Massage Gun Best For, Then?

-This is a good entry-level sports massager for everyday use at home.
-If you are just starting with heated massage guns and don’t need something too powerful and hard-hitting, this is an option.
+This is a good entry-level massage gun for everyday use at home.
+If you are just starting with heated massage guns and don’t need something too powerful or hard-hitting, this is a good option.

-Also, if you feel you can benefit from a heated massage, this is worth a buy.
-It’s an option for folks who are looking for an FSA/HSA eligible massage gun – the high price shouldn’t be a problem.
+Additionally, if you believe you can benefit from a heated massage, it is worth considering.
+It’s an option for individuals seeking an FSA/HSA-eligible massage gun – the high price shouldn’t be a concern.

 Best Massage Gun Alternatives